3 Critical stages in the student journey (Gen-Z Edition)

 As Gen-Z students transition into the job market, understanding their expectations and aspirations is crucial for institutions and employers.
 Here are some key insights:

-Gen-Z students prioritize career growth and fulfillment.
+Gen-Z students prioritise career growth and fulfillment.
 They seek opportunities that align with their values and offer room for professional development.

 A growing number of Gen-Z students are opting for alternative paths to success, such as entrepreneurship, rather than traditional employment.
 They value autonomy and the ability to shape their own careers.

-Gen-Z students prioritize work-life balance and seek flexible work arrangements.
+Gen-Z students prioritise work-life balance and seek flexible work arrangements.
 They value the ability to pursue personal interests and maintain a healthy lifestyle alongside their careers.

 Are you a marketer curious to learn about the aspects that affect our industry?